Helen Chenevix: Career

 Chenevix was a women's rights activist.
 In 1911 she co-founded the Irish Women's Suffrage Federation, which supported the foundation of Dublin's Irish Women's Reform League and Belfast's Women's Suffrage Society.

 Chenevix believed the school leaving age should be raised to 16 years of age and campaigned for this to be changed in the 1920s.
 She understood the struggles that poorer families had and demanded financial compensation for them.

-Helen co-founded the Irish Women's Workers Union in 1916 and by 1918 it was recognised as a trade union, with over 5,000 members.
-Their aim was to support women working in poor working conditions.
+Helen co-founded the Irish Women's Workers Union in 1916, and by 1918 it was recognised as a trade union, with over 5,000 members.
+They aimed to support women working in poor working conditions.
 They negotiated with employers for better pay and working hours.

-In 1945, Chenevix, Bennett and other members of the Irish Women's Worker's Union began a strike over the poor working conditions employees had to endure whilst working in the laundries.
-This successful strike lasted 3 months in total and the whole nation was awarded with two weeks paid annual holidays at the end.
+In 1945, Chenevix, Bennett and other members of the Irish Women's Workers' Union began a strike over the poor working conditions employees had to endure whilst working in the laundries.
+This successful strike lasted 3 months in total, and the whole nation was awarded with two weeks paid annual holidays at the end.
 Chenevix and Bennett were highly praised for being "strong, powerful women" for managing and maintaining the strike.

 In 1949, Chenevix served as vice president to the Irish Trade Union Congress and in 1951 she was appointed president.

 Chenevix was also elected to Dublin Corporation, and twice served as acting Lord Mayor of Dublin (in 1942 and 1950).
 She was also active in the Women's International League for Peace and Freedom and the Irish Pacifist Movement.

-After Bennett's retirement in 1955, Chenevix acquired her position as general secretary of the Irish Women's Worker's Union.
+After Bennett's retirement in 1955, Chenevix acquired her position as general secretary of the Irish Women Workers' Union.

 Later life and death

-After she retired from the Irish Women Workers’ Union in 1957, Chenevix concentrated on working for peace and nuclear disarmament.
+After she retired from the Irish Women Workers' Union in 1957, Chenevix concentrated on working for peace and nuclear disarmament.